Group interviews are becoming more common, and preparation is the key to success.

 What is a group interview?

 What is a group interview, exactly?
-Well, it's when several candidates are interviewed at the same time by one or more recruiters, hiring managers, etc., and is generally used when a company needs to fill several positions in a short time period.
+Well, it's when several other candidates are interviewed at the same time by one or more recruiters, hiring managers, etc., and is generally used when a company needs to fill several positions in a short time period.

 Food service and hospitality industries regularly use group interviews to evaluate candidates' abilities to stay positive and problem-solve without losing their cool.
 It's also a go-to method for retail organizations needing extra help for the holidays.

 If you're not job searching in those areas, however, don't think you're off the hook.
-Many other business markets are now using group interviews both for the time and cost savings and the opportunity to evaluate how applicants act in a setting that challenges their leadership, communication, and teamwork skills.
-Some companies will give you a heads-up about the group interview, while others want to see how you react to an unexpected and sometimes tricky situation.
-That's why it's important to prepare yourself for this possibility.
+Many other business markets are now using group interviews both for the time and cost savings and the job opportunity to evaluate how applicants act in a setting that challenges their leadership, communication, and teamwork skills.
+Some companies will give you a heads-up about the candidate group interview, while others want to see how you react to an unexpected and sometimes tricky situation.
+That's why it's important to prepare yourself for this interview process possibility.

 Group interview preparation tips

-Prepare for a group interview the same way you would for a one-on-one interview, with an emphasis on answering behavioral interview questions.
+Prepare for a group job interview the same way you would for a one-on-one interview, with an emphasis on answering behavioral interview questions.
 In addition to providing your past work experiences, your skills that apply to the job, and your education, have ready examples of how you met a goal or succeeded in spite of challenges.

 Once you complete this, go a step further: Anticipate working with a group on problem-solving simulations or mock work exercises and practice how you'll show off your interpersonal abilities and skill sets.